![]() |

 \[ \left\{ \begin{array}{l} \frac{1}{K(\theta)}\boldsymbol\sigma + \nabla (h -z) = 0 \\ c(\theta)\frac{\partial h}{\partial t} - \nabla \cdot \boldsymbol\sigma = 0 \end{array} \right. \]

 where \(\boldsymbol\sigma\) is flux.
-The first equation expresses constitutive relation while the second is conservation law.
-The second equation is called as well continuity equation, and it does not allow for creation or annihilation of mass.
+The first equation expresses the constitutive relation while the second is the conservation law.
+The second equation is also called the continuity equation, and it does not allow for creation or annihilation of mass.
 The capacity term \(c\) in the second equation is given by

 \[ c = \frac{\partial \theta}{\partial h} \]